cdo256/virtualsets/src/Dissertation/Basic.lagda.md

 # Foundational Definitions

-## Path Utilities
+## Operations on Paths

 We will now begin the construction, starting with functions related to paths.
-In homotopy type theory, a path is essentially a proof of equality.
-Here `ℓ` is a *level* of Grothenieck universe.
+In homotopy type theory CITE, a path is essentially a proof of equality.
+Here `ℓ` is a *level* of Grothenieck universe CITE.
 It can safely be ignored on first reading. `Type` is a generalization of `Set`.
 For our purposes the distinction doesn't mattter.

-We define the negation of a path in the standard way, as a proof that the existence of the path is absurd.
+We define the negation of a path in the standard way, as a proof that the existence of the path leads to absurdity (that the empty type is inhabited).
 ```
 _≢_ : ∀ {ℓ} {A : Type ℓ} → (x y : A) → Type ℓ
 x ≢ y = x ≡ y → ⊥